How To Calculate Pool Volume

 Like a novice cook who needs to know how much of each ingredient to add to a dish, pool owners need to know how much of their maintenance products they need to add to their water.
 In order to do this properly, pool owners must know their pool volume — how much water is actually in their pool.

 Calculating your pool volume is essential to correctly balancing the water.
 Making only rough estimates can result in errors and end up causing issues.
 Over-estimating is a waste of money; under-estimating will result in unsanitary water.
 If the volume of your pool isn't in the original documentation, it's easy to calculate it yourself.

 Running The Numbers

 Three average measurements are used to calculate pool volume: length, width, and depth.
 There are more complicated formulas for measuring oddly-shaped pools, but we'll focus on the traditional pools.

-Once you have this number, you should be able to apply the correct amount of chemicals to your pool and avoid any future dosage issues.
+Once you have this number, you should be able to apply the correct amount of pool chemicals to your pool water and avoid any future dosage issues.